gabrielbryk/probable-chainsaw/app/docs/Game_Master_Design.md

 4. **Event-driven** – Game emits structured events (`riddle_solved`, `hint_escalated`, `effect_triggered`) that downstream consumers (frontend, lighting bridge) subscribe to.
 5. **Graceful operator override & live editing** – Gabe can always step in with a manual skip/replay or edit riddles/hints/order mid-hunt without corrupting the log.
 6. **Simple guardrails** – Leverage Wasp’s built-in auth primitives enough to separate the public player UI from privileged endpoints (system admin API key), but keep the flow frictionless for Joy.
-7. **Testable integrations** – Every external hookup (Govee, Google Home, Tune.js) must have both a simulator for local dev and a way to be tested independently before event day.
+7. **Testable integrations** – Every external hookup (Govee, Tune.js; Google Home in the future) must have both a simulator for local dev and a way to be tested independently before event day.

 ## Conceptual Layers
 1. **State & Storage**